Generalized Rate Operator Quantum Jumps via Realization-Dependent Transformations: Rate operator formalism

 given by the corresponding eigenvalue multiplied by the time increment $dt$.
 We refer to this method as the $R$-ROQJ.
 The deterministic evolution is as in Eq.~\eqref{eq:MCWF-det}, but using the transformed non-Hermitian Hamiltonian $K^\prime(t)$ of Eq.~\eqref{eq:transf_K}.
 The non-uniqueness of the unravelings could allow one to design different realizations for the stochastic process, possibly simplifying the computational task of simulating the dynamics.
 Whenever P-divisibility holds, the RO can have at most one negative eigenvalue and the existence of at least one positive RO as in Eq.~\eqref{eq:RO} is guaranteed by the dissipativity of the dynamics, a stronger requirement than P-divisibility \cite{Chruscinski-Quantum-RO}.

-Going beyond the MCWF, it is possible to deal with temporarily negative rates by using the NMQJ technique as in \cite{Piilo-NMQJ-PRL,Piilo-NMQJ-PRA}, by considering reverse jumps $\ket{\psi_i(t)}=L_\alpha(t)\ket{\psi_j(t)}/\norm{L_\alpha(t)\ket{\psi_j(t)}}\mapsto\ket{\psi_j(t)}$, with probability depending on the rate $N_j(t)/N_i(t)$ between the occupations of $\ket{\psi_j(t)}$ and $\ket{\psi_i(t)}$.
-The same method can be employed similarly also for the RO whenever some eigenvalues are negative.
-As a drawback, using this method the different stochastic realizations become dependent one on the other, thus making the simulation more expensive.
-If, instead, the rates of the RO, and therefore the jump probabilities, are positive for all realizations, we say that such unraveling is a positive unraveling.
+Going beyond the MCWF, it is possible to deal with temporarily negative rates by using the NMQJ technique as in \cite{Piilo-NMQJ-PRL,Piilo-NMQJ-PRA}, by considering reverse jumps $\ket{\psi_i(t)}=L_\alpha(t)\ket{\psi_j(t)}/\norm{L_\alpha(t)\ket{\psi_j(t)}}\mapsto\ket{\psi_j(t)}$, with probability depending on the {ratio} $N_j(t)/N_i(t)$ between the occupations of $\ket{\psi_j(t)}$ and $\ket{\psi_i(t)}$. {However, one needs to know the average state $\rho(t)$ to compute the ratios, and therefore the realizations become dependent one on the other, making the simulation more expensive.} The same method can be employed similarly also for the RO whenever some eigenvalues are negative.
+If, instead, the {eigenvalues} of the RO, and therefore the jump probabilities, are positive for all realizations, we say that such unraveling is a positive unraveling. {In this case, the stochastic realizations are independent, since the jump probabilities can be calculated from the state of the given individual realization, and the simulation is more efficient.}